blackgnezdo/blackgnezdo.github.io/openbsd-chromium.md

 `PATCHORIG=.orig.port` in chromimum Makefile means that patch backup files don't have the ordinary `.orig` suffix.
 This might be puzzling the first time.

+## Debugging tips

+To debug *pledge stuff* run chromium with `--enable-logging --v=1` and when you hit the pledge, grep the `.config/chromium/chrome_debug.log` file for the pid.